Hub and spoke meetings

 • Resources [flexible physical and/or online spaces, facilitators, and a schedule that can be developed, as needed, at the event].

 Notice that providing these improvements over traditional meetings doesn’t mean that your meeting will turn out to be wildly different from what took place before.
-It’s perfectly possible that your event will include sessions that look very similar to what you might have scheduled for a tightly controlled program.
+Your event may include sessions that look very similar to what you might have scheduled for a tightly controlled program.
 The difference is that your participants will have chosen these sessions and formats themselves, not you.

 Instead of control versus freedom, choose control and freedom.
-Each assigned to the appropriate characteristics of your event.
+Assign both to the appropriate characteristics of your event.

 That makes all the difference.